 One of Pivotal’s key, operating philosophies is to approach software development as a series of small batches.
 This is in contrast to the sadly typical “water-scrum-fall” that we see in the wild.
 While development teams may finally be getting around to weekly or bi-weekly iterations, the planning and deployment process still makes “big batch” deploys on 6 or 12 month intervals.
 If you’re a fan of lean, you’ll spot bottlenecks in this approach.
 The dastardly local optimizers, namely, the developers keep churning out builds, and the code just “sits” there like unshipped inventory.

-As I discuss in this week’s podcast discussion with Allstate’s Matt Curry, I’ve noticed that large organizations who move to a small batches approach are actually improving their software process and overall design quality.
+I’ve noticed that large organizations who move to a small batches approach are actually improving their software process and overall design quality.
 From my perspective, this trend has been increasing over the past year.
 Yet, I feel like we gloss over this key concept a lot in talking about the value of continuous delivery (the pipeline and process you use to do small batches with custom software).
 So, I wanted to use my Register column this month to highlight the value of a small batches approach.
 These columns are short, so there’s not much room for detail, but there are two things worth highlighting.

 You’ll Be More Successful If You Do Less